TalentBrowser’s customizable Domain-Specific Search is powered by DataScava’s unstructured text data mining technology.

 Our users are excited at how their specific requirements and nuances of ongoing needs are encapsulated in their own customizable search engine that’s available at the earliest stage of the decision-making process and on an ongoing basis.

-With TalentBrowser, you can gain insight into both individual and corpus-wide skills by topic and by source to gain insight into data you already have and filter incoming resumes and profiles automatically.
+With TalentBrowser, you can gain insight into both individual and corpus-wide skills by topic and by source to gain insight into data you already have and filter incoming candidates automatically.

 Navigational vs. Research Search